-Amid Partisan Concerns, Another Trump Appointee Joins Census Bureau's Top Rank
+Amid Partisan Concerns, Another Trump Appointee Joins Census Bureau's Top Ranks

-In an extraordinary move, the Trump administration has added a third deputy director to the U.S. Census Bureau amid mounting concerns of political interference with the 2020 census, the bureau announced Monday in a statement.
+In an extraordinary move, the Trump administration has added a third deputy director to the U.S. Census Bureau amid mounting concerns of political interference with the 2020 census, the bureau announced Monday.

+As the new deputy director for data, Benjamin Overholt will "support the Census Bureau in ensuring the 2020 Census data products are of the highest quality," the bureau said in a statement posted on its website.

-Benjamin Overholt, a statistician who previously served with the U.S. Equal Employment Opportunity Commission and the Department of Justice, is the third political appointee to join the bureau in less than two months.
-According to a LinkedIn profile, Overholt served with the U.S. Army for almost 14 years.
+Overholt, a statistician who previously served with the U.S. Equal Employment Opportunity Commission and the Department of Justice, is the third political appointee to join the bureau in less than two months.
+At the Justice Department, Overholt worked in the voting section of the department's Civil Rights Division.
+Overholt also served with the U.S. Army for about 14 years, according to the bureau and a LinkedIn profile.

 While Census Bureau directors are politically appointed, the day-to-day operations of the federal government's largest statistical agency have been traditionally overseen by a single deputy director who is a career civil servant.
 Deputy Director Ron Jarmin, an economist who is also the bureau's chief operating officer, has spent more than a quarter of a century at the agency.